 image description

-Leo maintains an active pro bono docket, currently including voting-rights and immigration/asylum matters.
-He has also served on KVP’s Diversity Equity & Inclusion Committee, Diversity Scholars Committee, Compensation Committee, and Management Committee.
+Leo’s pro bono practice includes voting rights and immigration/asylum matters.
+He serves on the firm’s Compensation Committee, Diversity Equity & Inclusion Committee, and Diversity Scholars Committee.

-Leo maintains an active pro bono docket, currently including voting-rights and immigration/asylum matters.
-He has also served on KVP’s Diversity Equity & Inclusion Committee, Diversity Scholars Committee, Compensation Committee, and Management Committee.
+Leo’s pro bono practice includes voting rights and immigration/asylum matters.
+He serves on the firm’s Compensation Committee, Diversity Equity & Inclusion Committee, and Diversity Scholars Committee.

 See more